-The ionosphere varies from place to place and from time to time, in other words the ionosphere exhibits both temporal and spatial variations hence it is important to study it at as many places as possible and for as long as possible.
-Equatorial Scintillations as well as Ionospheric contributions to scintillations have not yet been well-understood (IHY-Africa Report, 2007).
+The ionosphere varies from place to place and from time to time.
+In other word the ionosphere exhibits both temporal and spatial variations hence it is important to study it at as many places as possible and for as long as possible.
+Equatorial Scintillations have not yet been well-understood (IHY-Africa Report, 2007).
 Ionospheric phenomena is referred to as total electron content and associated with scintillations that undergo spatial variations.

 Significant research on ionospheric study has been done and several ionospheric models have been introduced for mid-latitude regions.
-Comparatively, few corresponding research has been done on the low latitude (equatorial) ionosphere.
+Comparatively, few corresponding researches have been done on the low latitude (equatorial) ionosphere.
 The ionosphere in Nigeria is unique because of her location near the equator, where a lot of phenomena such as the equatorial anomaly and fountain effect make it interesting for studies.
-There are however, significant differences in the structure and effect on radio propagation of the ionosphere at these latitudes including the equatorial electrojet and accompanying equatorial anomaly, greater absorption and the geomagnetic field orientation being nearly horizontal.
+There are however, significant differences in the structure and effect on radio propagation of the ionosphere at these latitudes including the equatorial electrojet and the accompanying equatorial anomaly, greater absorption and the geomagnetic field orientation being nearly horizontal.
 The results obtained from this study will also be of interest to civilian users, particularly those attempting to achieve high levels of accuracy in equatorial regions.